CMASCenter/cyclecloud-cmaq/docs/user_guide_cyclecloud/demo/demo-cluster.md

 Gallery Image Version                     0               10000
 ```

+### Follow the instructions in the link below to increase your vCPU quota before attempting to run large-scale workloads.

+<a href="https://docs.microsoft.com/en-us/azure/virtual-machines/linux/quotas">Azure VM Quotas</a>

 ### Request a quota increase for the HTC Queue - HC Family of vCPUs